jonnonz1/nz-statute-book/acts/public/2009/cluster-munitions-prohibition-act-2009.md

 # Cluster Munitions Prohibition Act 2009
-_Consolidation as at 2018-10-01_
+_Consolidation as at 2021-10-28_

 ### 1 Title
 This Act is the Cluster Munitions Prohibition Act 2009.

 ### 2 Commencement
-This Act comes into force on a date appointed by the Governor-General by Order in Council.
+(1) This Act comes into force on a date appointed by the Governor-General by Order in Council.
+(2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 1 — Preliminary provisions